LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Contact support.md

 ## Open a ticket

+Only Agent Managers and Administrators can open a ticket.
+Ticket submission is a useful channel for Medium or Low priority issues that don't require immediate attention.
+For high-priority issues that require immediate attention please use Messaging.
+Before contacting Support, please review the Troubleshooting section of the knowledge center in entirety as it may have the answer to your question.

 {: .notice}
 This only applies to eligible customers as part of their CSO package.

-Only Agent Managers and Administrators can open a ticket.

-{: .notice}
-This channel is useful for Medium or Low priority issues that don't require immediate attention.
-For high-priority issues that require immediate attention please use Messaging.

 {: .important}
-Before contacting Support, please see the Troubleshooting section of the knowledge center as it may have the answer to your question.
+Prior to submitting a ticket, please review the section below on "Required information to open a livePerson support ticket" in order to understand what information is required in order to submit a ticket (case) with LivePerson Support.

 ### How to open a ticket